aws-samples/amazon-sagemaker-optuna-hpo-blog/README.md

-## AWS Sagemaker Optuna Hpo Blog
+## AWS SageMaker Optuna HPO Blog

-This sample code demonstrates how to build a SageMaker environment for HPO using Optuna (an open source hyperparameter tuning framework).
+This sample code demonstrates how to build an Amazon SageMaker environment for HPO using Optuna (an open source hyperparameter tuning framework).

 ## License Summary